shangshang-wang/Resa/README.md

 ## Quick Start

-> [!NOTE]
-> For better user experience, this repository is still being organized and updated with the latest version used in the paper.
-> An early version of code is provided here as a helpful and functioning reference in the meantime.

 ### File Setup

 * `./scripts/set/set_vars.sh`: contain the main env vars we use, change the path (marked with a TODO sign) to align with your own setting.